The Quantum Circuit

 • other (QCircuit) – The circuit to append at the end of this circuit.

-• qubits_offset (int) – If the circuit in parameter is smaller, this parameter precise at which qubit (vertically) the circuit will be added.
+• qubits_offset (int) – If the circuit in parameter is smaller, this parameter determines at which qubit (vertically) the circuit will be added.

 Raises